Ferrum ERCO Review

 The ERCO delivers an impressively clean and balanced sound signature that is not a million miles away from the OOR if it had a natural-sounding DAC connected behind it.

 This is not a dead neutral or dry sound, however.
-I would say with some pairings such as the DCA Stealth it veers to the slightly smoother side of neutral with a little bit of warmth in its upper bass and, compared to the OOR, a slightly enhanced level of bloom coming into the lower mids.
-Going balanced tightens the bass up for me and enhances the physicality of the performance.
+I would say with some pairings such as the DCA Stealth it veers to the slightly smoother side of neutral with a little bit of warmth in its upper bass

-With the transparent and accurate sounding OOR, I always felt it to be incredibly neutral to the point where I would be chopping and changing DACs to find a pairing that upped the bass warmth levels appreciably.
+With the transparent and accurate-sounding OOR, I always felt it to be incredibly neutral to the point where I would be chopping and changing DACs to find a pairing that upped the bass warmth levels appreciably.

 However, with the ERCO internal DAC/amp, the punch from the bass and the slightly smoother and fuller lower mids quite suited the likes of the LCD-5, for example.

 And that, for me, is where I found the ERCO to excel in our pairings, a nice sense of ‘drive’ and attack on its low-end.
-Not a weighty amplifier like the Violectric V590 for example, but definitely punchy and engaging.
+Not a weighty amplifier like the Violectric V590 for example, but punchy and engaging.

 There are some nuanced tuning areas from the ERCO that you will start to notice with peakier headphones such as the Solitaire P. The treble has a slight edge to it that can sometimes emphasize some sibilance in higher-pitching vocals that the ERCO DAC combined with the OOR keeps a firmer lid on.

 That would suggest the proprietary IC amplifier is more the culprit here than the DAC.
-Then again, should you find it that surprising given the OOR discreet topology is almost the same price as the ERCO alone?
+Then again, should you find it that surprising given the OOR discrete topology is almost the same price as the ERCO alone?
 Possibly not.

 Timbre